Montessori Timeline

 A student who took a different path

-As a young student, Montessori chose a technical school with a strong emphasis on science and mathematics, a path that was unusual for girls at the time.
+As a young student, Montessori chose to attend a technical school with a strong emphasis on science and mathematics, a path that was unusual for girls at the time.
 She studied mathematics and the sciences and showed an early determination to follow her own course.
 Her father had hoped for a more conventional future for her, but Maria was already moving toward a different life, one she would have to claim for herself.

 1890–1896